tuomasj/tuomasj.github.io/_posts/2024-11-20-manually-deploy-ruby-on-rails-8-application-to-linux-server.markdown

 ## Setting up the server

 First, let's try the public key authentication.
-Use SSH to connect your server:
+Use SSH to connect your server as `deploy`-user:

 ```bash
 $ ssh deploy@example.com